leonardofmacieira/leonardofmacieira/README.md

 ---

-## 🚀 Sobre Mim
+## 🚀 About Me

-Sou um desenvolvedor Full Stack e Automation Engineer em formação, cursando Ciência da Computação na Universidade de Fortaleza (UNIFOR).
-Tenho experiência prática em desenvolvimento web front-end, automação de processos com IA e integração de APIs.
-Sou organizado, proativo e orientado a resultados, com forte capacidade de trabalho em equipe.
+I'm a Full Stack Developer and Automation Engineer currently studying Computer Science at the University of Fortaleza (UNIFOR).
+I have practical experience in front-end web development, AI-powered process automation, and API integration.
+I'm organized, proactive, and results-oriented, with strong teamwork and collaboration skills.

-Atualmente, trabalho na **Startup Conexão Direta** desenvolvendo soluções de automação avançadas, e tenho paixão por criar ferramentas que otimizam processos e entregam valor real aos negócios.
+Currently, I work at **Startup Conexão Direta** developing advanced automation solutions, and I'm passionate about creating tools that optimize processes and deliver real value to businesses.

 ---

-## 💼 Experiência Profissional
+## 💼 Professional Experience

 ### Full Stack Developer / Automation Engineer
-**Startup Conexão Direta** | 2025 – Presente
+**Startup Conexão Direta** | 2025 – Present

-- Desenvolvimento e manutenção de workflows de automação com agentes de IA para WhatsApp Business
+- Development and maintenance of AI-powered automation workflows for WhatsApp Business
-- Construção de automações robustas utilizando **n8n**, integrando APIs, webhooks e serviços externos
+- Building robust automations using **n8n**, integrating APIs, webhooks, and external services
-- Aplicação de práticas full stack no desenvolvimento de ferramentas internas
+- Applying full stack development practices to create and support internal tools
-- Trabalho com bancos de dados (PostgreSQL/Supabase) para armazenamento e confiabilidade de dados
+- Working with databases (PostgreSQL/Supabase) for data storage and workflow reliability
-- Colaboração com stakeholders para designs escaláveis e soluções sustentáveis
+- Collaborating with stakeholders to design scalable and maintainable solutions

 ### Front-End Web Development Intern
 **Grupo Tijuca Alimentos** | 2023 – 2025

-- Atuação em equipe de desenvolvimento front-end
+- Worked as part of a front-end development team
-- Contribuição no desenvolvimento do **NISA** – um sistema de consulta médica para apoiar a comunidade Ancure
+- Contributed to the development of **NISA** – a medical consultation system to support the Ancure community
-- Implementação de melhorias e novas funcionalidades em sistemas internos
+- Implemented improvements and added new features to internal company systems
-- Suporte ocasional ao time de IT support
+- Provided occasional support to the IT support team

 ### Undergraduate Research Assistant – Data Analysis
-**Universidade de Fortaleza (UNIFOR)** | 2022
+**University of Fortaleza (UNIFOR)** | 2022

-- Participação em projeto de pesquisa (6 meses) focado em Reconhecimento Óptico de Caracteres (OCR)
+- Participated in a 6-month undergraduate research project focused on Optical Character Recognition (OCR)
-- Uso de ferramentas: **Tesseract OCR**, Google Colab, **Python**
+- Tools used: **Tesseract OCR**, Google Colab, **Python**

 ---

-## 🛠️ Habilidades Técnicas
+## 🛠️ Technical Skills

 ### Frontend
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)